Everything PR News

 One — comms reviews the careers page like it reviews the newsroom.
 Every public surface a company maintains carries the company's voice.
 Open reqs are public statements.
 They should be governed like public statements.

 Two — every open req has an expiration discipline.
-A role posted ninety days ago that is still “open” with no candidate motion is either a search problem or a ghost job.
+A role posted ninety days ago still listed as "open" with no candidate motion is either a search problem or a ghost job.
 Both deserve attention.
-Neither should sit indefinitely.

 Three — disclosure language for evergreen reqs.
-If a company genuinely uses an open posting to build a talent pool for future hiring, label it.
-“Evergreen role — accepting applications for future openings” is a real communications move and a real candidate-experience improvement.
-It also pre-empts the bad-faith reading.
+"Evergreen role — accepting applications for future openings" is a real communications move, a real candidate-experience improvement, and it pre-empts the bad-faith reading.

 The structural read